-- 19.1 The council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - a. the keeping of accounting records and systems of internal controls; - b. the assessment and management of financial risks faced by the council;

-- c. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - d. the inspection and copying by councillors and local electors of the council's accounts and/or orders of payments; and - e. procurement policies (subject to standing orders 19.3 to 19.8 below). - 19.2 Financial regulations shall be reviewed regularly for fitness of purpose. - 19.3 The letting of contracts by the Council must be in accordance with the Public Contracts Regulations 2015, or subsequent replacement/supplementary legislation. - 19.4 Contracts below the value of £25,000 are outside the scope of standing orders, but may be governed by the provisions within the Council's financial regulations. - 19.5 Contracts above the value prescribed in the Public Contracts Regulations 2015 of £189,3303 or £4,733,2523, which have "detailed and complex" requirements will be undertaken in partnership with the Borough or County Council, who will be able to ensure that these complex regulations are adhered to. - 19.6 Between these two figures, the Council may: - a.
+- 19.1 The council shall consider and approve financial regulations drawn up by the Responsible Financial Officer, which shall include detailed arrangements in respect of the following: - a. the keeping of accounting records and systems of internal controls; - b. the assessment and management of financial risks faced by the council; - c. the work of the independent internal auditor in accordance with proper practices and the receipt of regular reports from the internal auditor, which shall be required at least annually; - the inspection and copying by councillors and local electors of the council's accounts and/or orders of payments; and - e. procurement policies (subject to standing orders 19.3 to 19.8 below). - 19.2 Financial regulations shall be reviewed regularly for fitness of purpose. - 19.3 The letting of contracts by the Council must be in accordance with the Procurement Act 2023, or subsequent replacement/supplementary legislation. - 19.4 Contracts expected to be below the value of £30,000 (including VAT) are outside the scope of standing orders, but may be governed by the provisions within the Council's financial regulations. - 19.5 Contracts above the value prescribed in the Procurement Act 2023 of £214,904 (goods and services)3 or £5,372,609 (works)3 (including VAT),which have "detailed and complex" requirements will be undertaken in partnership with the County Council, who will be able to ensure that these complex regulations are adhered to. - 19.6 Between the figures in paragraph 19.4 and 19.5, the Council may: - a.
 Advertise the contract or otherwise offer it on the open market.
-In this case the provisions of the 2015 regulations apply, and the contract must also by published on the "Contract Finder" website. - b.
-Offer the contract to a closed list of contractors, whereby the provisions of the 2015 regulations do not apply. - c.
-Offer the contract to its "preferred contractor" identified for that area of work, where the 2015 regulations regarding advertising on the "Contracts Finder" website would also not apply. - 19.7 Subject to any additional requirements in the financial regulations of the council, the tender process for contracts for the supply of goods, materials, services or the execution of works under standing orders 19.6a and 19.6b above where the value is anticipated to exceed £60,000 shall include, as a minimum, the following steps: - a. a specification for the goods, materials, services or the execution of works shall be drawn up; - an invitation to tender shall be drawn up to confirm (i) the council's specification (ii) the time, date and address for the submission of tenders (iii) the date of the council's written response to the tender and (iv) the prohibition on prospective contractors contacting councillors or staff to encourage or support their tender outside the prescribed process; - c. the invitation to tender shall be advertised in a local newspaper and/or other manner that is appropriate (standing order 19.6a only); - d. tenders are to be submitted in writing in a sealed marked envelope addressed to the Proper Officer; - e. tenders shall be opened by the Proper Officer in the presence of at least one councillor after the deadline for submission of tenders has passed;
+In this case the contract must also by published on the "Contract Finder" website. - b.
+Offer the contract to a closed list of contractors, or - c.
+Offer the contract to its "preferred contractor" identified for that area of work.
+In this case the requirement to advertise on the "Contracts Finder"

-3 September 2021 values.
+3 2024 values.
 These figures may vary from time to time.